On the exact feasibility of convex scenario programs with discarded constraints: Numerical example

 Consider now~\eqref{eq:logistic_problem} with $d=10$ and the same $ 2000 $ scenarios.
 We compare the cost improvement of the proposed bound (Theorem~\ref{theo:main_result_non_deg}) with the one of Theorem~\ref{theo:sampl-disc}~\cite{CG:11}.
 To this end, for a given $ \epsilon \in [0.01,0.08] $, we compute the maximum number of scenarios that can be removed using each of these bounds.
-Note that due to the fact that we remove scenarios is batches of $d$, we compute the number of scenarios that need to be removed by means of numerical inversion from the bound of Theorem 4 (using $m=2000$, $\beta = 1 \times 10^{-6}$ and the given $ \epsilon$), and round it down to the closest multiple of $d=10$.
+Note that due to the fact that we remove scenarios in of $d$, we compute the number of scenarios that need to be removed by means of numerical inversion from the bound of Theorem 4 (using $m=2000$, $\beta = 10^{-6}$ and the given $ \epsilon$), and round it down to the closest multiple of $d=10$.
 For instance, for $ \epsilon = 0.03 $ the maximum number of scenarios that can be removed using the bound in~\eqref{theo:main_result_non_deg} is $ r = 18 $, but we only remove $ 10 $.
 Figure~\ref{fig:10D_logistic_2} shows then the relative cost difference $100 \times \frac{f^\star(\epsilon) - \bar{f}^\star(\epsilon)}{\bar{f}^\star(\epsilon)} $ as a function of $ \epsilon $, where $ f^\star(\epsilon) $ is the optimal value of problem~\eqref{eq:logistic_problem} when scenarios are removed according to Theorem~\ref{theo:main_result_non_deg}, and $ \bar{f}^\star(\epsilon) $ correspond to the bound in~\cite{CG:11}.
-Note that for $ \epsilon \geq 0.03 $ our scheme results in an improvement in performance achieving approximately $ 4 \% $ improvement when $ \epsilon = 0.08 $.
+For $\epsilon > 0.03$, our scheme leads to better optimal costs (i.e., the relative cost difference is negative), achieving approximately $ 4 \% $ of improvement when $ \epsilon = 0.08 $.
 This is due to the fact that more scenarios can be removed, while guaranteeing the same level of violation.
 Notice also that there is no improvement when $ \epsilon \leq 0.03 $.
-This is due to the limitation on the number of removed scenarios, as for $ \epsilon \in [0.01,0.03] $ the proposed bound returns a value for $ r $ that is less than $ 10 $, hence no scenarios are removed.
+This can be explained by two reasons: (1) due to the limitation on the number of removed scenarios, the proposed bound returns a value for $ r $ that is less than $ 10 $, hence no scenarios are removed (this is the case for $\epsilon \in [0.01,0.02]$); or (2) the scenarios discarded by the greedy strategy lead to a better cost improvement (which happens for the case where $\epsilon = 0.03$).